 The back and sides are in pretty good shape so the plan at this point is to remove the old top and make a new one.
 The old top has and antiquated style of bracing which was designed before steel strings became popular.
 The new top will have a more modern X-brace for use with steel strings.
 It should sound great!
 Stay tuned!

-In addition to the parlor guitar project I have two custom builds going.
 The first is a 504 Semi-Hollow with fanned frets for a customer in Japan.
 Here are some in progress shots.
-The body and neck are made from Korina.
-Here is a picture of the chambering on the inside of the body.

 This guitar has a Quilted Maple top.
 Here's the top fit into the body before carving.